What is Double Billing in Medical Billing

 Types of Duplicate Claims in Double Billing

-1. Exact: Refers to a claim having the same information as to the previously submitted claim.
+1. Exact: Refers to a claim having the same information as the previously submitted claim.

 - Provider number